wenkangjing/notes-launch-school/220/lesson1/_220_lesson1.md

 # 10	Dealing with Context Loss (3)

+whenever execute a function, know which object the functino is calling against.

+Either `bind(obj)` or pass context via `call/apply`

 # 11	Summary: The "this" Keyword in JavaScript

 https://rainsoft.io/gentle-explanation-of-this-in-javascript/

 # 12	Exercises: What is this?
 (1)